Get all the latest data for Hua Hin

 How do I verify title and ownership history in Hua Hin right now?

-The official registry to verify title and ownership history in Hua Hin is the local Land Office (under the Department of Lands), where all property titles and encumbrances are recorded and can be searched.
+The official place to verify title and ownership history in Hua Hin is the Land Office, usually through the relevant Prachuap Khiri Khan land-registration office for the property location.

 You will find here the list of classic mistakes people make when buying a property in Hua Hin.